 “Those experiences were the most profound and helped shape my early interest in human resources.
 Human resources really is about developing a human capital strategy that embodies culture and values and drives employee engagement.”

 Aziz currently serves as the chief human resources officer at Sprint, a major American telecommunications corporation.
+(September 2018 update: Aziz now serves as the chief human resources officer at U.S. Bank.)
 She has worked for a number of large corporations across North America, learning and growing with each position.